-- The total reduction in everybody's benefits must be estimated to be large enough to keep the Plan from running out of money but not larger than needed to do that. - Your monthly benefit and the benefit of your beneficiary cannot be reduced below 110% of the amount guaranteed by the PBGC. - Disability benefits (as defined under the Plan) cannot be reduced. - The benefits of people who are at least 80 years old on June 30, 2018 and their beneficiaries cannot be reduced. - The benefits of people who are at least 75 years old on June 30, 2018 and their beneficiaries are partially protected, and the closer the person is to age 80 the less the benefits can be reduced. - The reduction of benefits must be spread fairly among the people who have a pension benefit under the Plan.
+- The benefits of people who are at least 80 years old on October 31, 2018 and their beneficiaries cannot be reduced. - The benefits of people who are at least 75 years old on October 31, 2018 and their beneficiaries are partially protected, and the closer the person is to age 80 the less the benefits can be reduced. - The reduction of benefits must be spread fairly among the people who have earned a pension benefit under the Plan.